hoangduy0610/it008-keytime/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You can run directly by download Installer folder [Download](https://drive.google.com/drive/u/0/folders/1MANHbuTq0yITHgIInUptsoruKx4zLDJw) and then install by running `setup.ext`
+You can run directly by download Installer folder [Download](https://drive.google.com/drive/u/0/folders/1MANHbuTq0yITHgIInUptsoruKx4zLDJw) and then install by running `setup.exe`
+If you want to run local database:
+1. Create new database (can use pgsql command prompt or PgAdmin/DBeaver)
+2. Restore `db.sql` to the database created in step 2.
+3. Edit DB config in `config.ini`

 Or to get a local copy up, please running follow these simple example steps below.
 Video instructions: [Youtube](https://youtu.be/F4ojfJApslM)